Posted on 27 Jun, 2014 by Neil Sharp

 CAD – Computer Aided Design

-Computer software which can be used to create 2D/3D design documentation which helps an OEM explore and visualise new product concepts.
+Computer software used to create 2D/3D design documents which help OEMs explore and visualise new product concepts.

-A provider of distribution, design, manufacturer, and test services for electronic components and assemblies to Original Equipment Manufacturers.
+A provider of design, manufacture, test and distribution services for electronic components and assemblies to Original Equipment Manufacturers.

 CRD – Customer Request Date